mtholder/taxalotl/Tutorial.md

 to `false`, but you probably want to leave it set to true now so that you can submit more useful bug reports.

+## Grokking taxalotl
+The script `taxalotl-cli.py` should be on your PATH, this is the front-end to taxalotl.